Bannerlord-Modding/Documentation/_csharp-api/campaignsystem/campaignbehaviorbase.md

 ## Abstract Methods:
 #### ```public abstract void RegisterEvents()```
-When defining this method, you can introduce consequences to certain events, by use of the *"CampaignEvents.onBlahBlah"* methods.
+When defining this method, you can introduce consequences to certain events, by use of the `CampaignEvents.On...` methods.
 A simple example would be:
 ```csharp
 public override void RegisterEvents()
 {